CESNET/pakiti-server/docs/installation.md

 database engine to store data.
 Before proceeding with the installation, you need to deploy these services and configure them properly.

+The `master` branch of the [pakiti-server repository](https://github.com/CESNET/pakiti-server.git) is kept stable and the code available there is supposed to be safely deployed.

 For automated deployment you can use the Ansible role that is shipped with the server.
 After the server is deployed, you need to provide initial configuration of the vulnerability sources and test its functions.
 See the bottom for more detials.